Managed Security Services for Regulated Businesses

 What’s included in Vigilance?

-Vigilance typically includes 24/7/365 monitoring (SOC), endpoint protection (EDR), identity protection (ITDR), and centralized visibility (SIEM).
+Vigilance typically includes 24/7/365 SOC monitoring, endpoint protection (EDR), identity protection (ITDR), and centralized visibility (SIEM).
 Add-ons may include vulnerability management and DMARC monitoring.
+Together, these form a comprehensive managed cybersecurity services stack – purpose-built for regulated environments.

 Why isn’t antivirus enough?